ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 It is possible that the Logistics Object requested contains links to other Logistics Object for some of the data elements, rather than explicitly embedd that data.
 The former is RECOMMENDED.
-If the User of the Logistics Object is interested in this linked data objects (which not necessary have to be on the same ONE Record server) and has the necessary access , the User of the Logistis Object CAN request those Logistics Objects via their linked URIs.
+If the User of the Logistics Object is interested in this linked data objects (which not necessary have to be on the same ONE Record server) and has the necessary access, the User of the Logistis Object CAN request those Logistics Objects via their linked URIs.
 This enables the Owner of the Logistics Object the possibility to manage access on the level of Logistics Objects.